Netherlands women's national baseball team: Shooting incident

-On August 13, a Hong Kong player was shot in the leg during a game against the Netherlands at the 2010 Women's Baseball World Cup.
+On August 13, 2010, a Hong Kong player was shot in the leg during a game against the Netherlands at the 2010 Women's Baseball World Cup.
 The incident occurred in the top of the fourth inning, when the Netherlands were leading with 12-9.
-The game was being held at the José Antonio Casanova stadium in Fort Tiuna, a military garrison in Caracas.
+The game was being played at the José Antonio Casanova Stadium in Fort Tiuna, a military garrison in Caracas.
+After the shooting, Hong Kong quit the tournament, and the tournament moved to another city in Venezuela.